How To Change DNS Server [All Platforms]

 Network Router

-1. To access the configuration, you will need the router’s login information and IP address.
-You can find all of these details on the back of your router.
+1. To access the configuration, find your router’s login information and IP address on the back of the device.

 2. Once found, open a browser and enter the router’s IP address in the search bar.